-If equipped, there is a removable phone holder to store a phone and the cord while charging.
+If equipped, there is a removable phone holder to store a phone and the cord while charging with a USB port.
+The holder has a hole for the charging cord.

 Umbrella Storage

 Slide a compact umbrella no larger than 6 cm (2.36 in) in diameter into the opening on the driver or passenger door.